krishna19429/Environment_Service-Voice-Bot/Week2/Edge_Cases.md

-## This document outlines edge cases and exception handling scenarios for our voice agent.
+## This document outlines edge cases for our voice agent.

 ### 1. Invalid Address
 #### Scenario :
 The user provide an address that does not exist, cannot be validated, or is outside the service area.
-Callback : validateAddress()

 #### Agent Response:
 "We were unable to verify the address provided.
 Please confirm your service address."